tdenk94/frontend-exercise-public/SOLUTION.md

 <!-- You can include documentation, additional setup instructions, notes etc. here -->

 Hey all.
-Sorry in advance for solutions being a little rocky...I haven't done too much javascript in my current role for the past ~8 months.
+Sorry in advance for the code not being the absolute cleanest or most optimized...I haven't done too much javascript in my current role for the past ~8 months.

-# Comments on the keyboard shortcuts up/down navigation
+# Comments on the keyboard shortcuts up/down navigation (for state form only)

 1) Right now, you can begin to type and it was display up to 10 results that match the query.